 Applying Everything I Know

-Many people I know have a hard time decided what to pursue, because they have too many passions.
+Many people I know have a hard time deciding what to pursue, because they have too many passions (Related: e050 Weathering the Seasons of Your Passions).
 I believe you should pursue one thing at a time and not worry about what you’re missing out on.
 Focus on that one thing for now and embrace this season that you’re in.

 What you’re learning will come back and benefit you in the future in ways that you would never foresee.